Wales organ donation opt-out: Health committee backs bill with reservations

 "We urge the Welsh government to set out its position in a clear and consistent manner from this point forward.

 "Without that clarity and consistency there is a real risk that there will not be public confidence in a deemed consent system.
-Clarity is equally important for the medical staff who will be handling these difficult situations."'Change the culture'
+Clarity is equally important for the medical staff who will be handling these difficult situations."

 Earlier, the health minister hinted in a BBC Wales interview that he will look to make changes to the legislation.